Stefanie DeLeo: Early life

 Stefanie was born in Portsmouth, Virginia at the Naval Medical Center.
 Because her father was in the Navy, she moved around a lot, living in four states by age 3.
 Her parents were both born and raised in New York City, which is where she spent the majority of her life.

-As a young girl, Stefanie found inspiration from George Orwell, Anne Frank, Bette Midler and in 1993 after watching the Nickelodeon sketch comedy show, Roundhouse, she became addicted to the stage.
-Stefanie's childhood idol, Jennifer Cihi who starred in Roundhouse, is who Stefanie credits as the reason she wanted to one day become an actress and author.
+Stefanie finds inspiration from George Orwell, Anne Frank, Tülay Günal and in 1993 after watching the Nickelodeon sketch comedy show, Roundhouse, she became addicted to the stage.
+Stefanie's childhood icon, Jennifer Cihi who starred in Roundhouse, was who Stefanie credits as the reason she wanted to one day become an actress and author.
 In a 1994 fan letter (written when DeLeo was just 11 years old) she promised to dedicate her first book to Jennifer, which she did in fact do.

 DeLeo graduated from Ronkonkoma Junior High School in 1997 (now Ronkonkoma Middle School) and Connetquot High School in 2000.
 A large mural of Long Island that DeLeo painted is still displayed in the school's lobby.
 DeLeo attended a local church in Central Islip, which gave her many performance opportunities.